Skip to main content

 In marketing and analytics, data mapping is what makes measurement trustworthy.

 A campaign may generate traffic through paid search, social media, email, organic search, referral links, and direct visits.
-Each platform may use different parameters, naming conventions, and attribution logic.
+Each platform may use different parameters, naming conventions, attribution logic, and conversion definitions.

 If campaigns are not mapped consistently, reporting becomes fragmented.